-Sometimes we authors write our own book blurb, and we tell instead of sell.
-With these examples, learn how to write a book blurb without crying anguished tears.
+Sometimes we authors write our own book blurb, and we tell all about the book’s contents but we don’t sell it.
+With examples, learn how to write a book blurb without crying anguished tears.

 History book blurb example

 Two Rivers Run is the tale of the first European to settle in Gippsland, a vast and diverse region that has become the economic powerhouse of Victoria.

 Not far from the spreading development of Melbourne and Port Philip Bay, Western Port retains a place for wildlife and nature to thrive.
 Land beside a small freshwater creek near Bass provided a good place for Scotsman, Samuel Anderson, to start growing wheat and potatoes.
 The intrepid bookkeeper-turned-trader was to become Victoria’s third settler and Gippsland’s first.

 A bumper harvest from the trial crop convinced Samuel and his friend Robert Massie to create a farming business.
 The diverse 150-acre farm and orchard soon thrived on the fertile river flats beside Bass River in Western Port.
 Not content with helping feed the rapidly-expanding settlements of Melbourne and Launceston, they also built a sailing vessel to transport their produce to market and a flour-mill to grind their grain.
 Both were built on the nearby estuarine mud flats, far from civilisation.

 The author brings together for the first time inspiring stories of resolute, hard-working, and courageous Scottish pioneer-settlers.
 People who saw the potential of Western Port when most others chose Port Phillip.
 They laid the foundations for the productive Western Port region community we see today.